 Budget estimates have increased since we began planning, due to the greatly inflated cost of materials.
 Our current estimate is in the \$11M range, which includes an 11% contingency plus seed funding to support expanded operations.
-During Helpmate's last capital campaign 12 years ago, 55% of new capital donors converted to ongoing supporters after the campaign so the campaign itself boosted funds for ongoing service capacity.
-To complement this request to Buncombe County, Helpmate has requested \$3M from Dogwood Health Trust and \$2M from the City of Asheville.
+We aim to shelter 10,000 adult and child survivors over the course of 20 years, resulting in a per person cost of \$1100.
+During Helpmate's last capital campaign 13 years ago, 55% of new capital donors converted to ongoing supporters after the campaign so the campaign itself boosted funds for ongoing service capacity.
+To complement this request to Buncombe County, Helpmate has requested \$3M from Dogwood Health Trust and \$2M from the City of Asheville and have received positive indications from the City and Dogwood with decisions pending.
 We will submit additional private grants and conduct a traditional capital campaign to secure the remainder of needed funds.